I use my middle name - David on the air.

 I upgraded to General in 1968 and received call WB4GPX.
 In 1982 upon moving to a different QTH and renewing my license, I was issued my current callsign N4HFA.
 In May of 1987 I upgraded to Advanced and later that year in September I upgraded to Extra.

-I was inactive for about 20+ years, and last year at age 59, I decided to become active again.
+I was inactive for 20+ years, and late in 2012, I decided to become active again.

-I enjoy working QRP and have been running 5 - 10 milliwatts on JT9-1 and making many contacts state-side as well as DX.
+I enjoy working QRP (ARCI membership number 3190) and have been running 5 - 10 milliwatts on JT9 and making many contacts state-side as well as DX.
 It is amazing what low power can do with the right conditions.

 My main rig is a Yaesu FT-950 and my backup rig is a Kenwood TS-440S/AT.
 I use a Kenwood TM-231A for 2 meters, and an Icom IC-2AT handheld.
 I also have a Heathkit HW-8 for QRP and Heathkit HW-32A 20M monobander sitting on the shelf.
 Antennas are an 80 meter horizontally polarized Delta Loop fed with homebrew ladder line and tuned with a Dentron AT-1K tuner for HF, and a Diamond F22A for 2 meters.
 When on CW I use a MFJ-422D keyer.